 This one's simple: just tap the capture button so the app could use your phone's camera to capture the slide's image.
 Want to scan your slide hands-free?
-Activate the new voice control option (app version 2.0) and simply say 'Go.'
+Activate the new voice control option (app version 2.0 and later) and simply say 'Go.'

 Tip #4: See the magic

 This ones' especially fun - see how the app does it all on its own.
 It will detect the image in the slide, rotate it if needed, and will crop the image part from the slide's margins.
 Then, it will save the image as a digital photo in the app.

 The first few slides you scan are free.
 If you wish to scan more, you're welcome to purchase an in-app subscription plan (optional) which usually comes with a free trial period.

 Got any questions?
 Have any suggestions or comments about SlideScan?
 We'd love to hear it.
 Please email our support team.